-Name Type Description flag Flag The flag you want to set. entity_type integer The Entity type that the defined flag will be set on. item integer If +ive: The internal item number starting from 1.
+Name Туре Description flag Flag The flag you want to set. entity_type Entity Type The entity type that the defined flag will be set on. item integer If +ive: The internal item number starting from 1.
 If -ive: The external item label. end (optional) integer To flag range of items, specify an optional end of range.
 Flags items from item to range.